 In the Grammys' Record, Album, and Song of the Year categories, artists from all genres go up against each other.
 But compared to the simplicity of Academy Award Categories (Best Actor!
 Best Actress!), the differences between these Grammy categories aren't always straightforward, especially if you're not in the music business.
+For the record, this year, "This is America" by Childish Gambino won Song of the Year.

 Fear not, inquiring minds.
 We are here to rescue you from confusion, so that when you tune into the Grammy Awards on February 10, 2019, you're prepared to root for "Shallow" in all the categories for which it's nominated.